obscrivn/databasebook/_sources/intro-relational.md

 SQL is the language people use to work with that data.
 ```

-This chapter gives students the practical foundation they need before they start querying a database in class.
+This chapter gives you the practical foundation you need before you start querying a database.

 We will keep the focus narrow and useful: